 It’s an exciting time for us, a new beginning with a tool that we’ve grown (and grown together with) for the past 5 years.
 After some consideration, we came to the conclusion that the core concept of AWR Cloud, which was monitoring keyword rankings, deserved a new approach that would bring it closer to how SEO and marketing are being done today.

-A few months ago we revealed that we were working on a new version of Advanced Web Ranking and even allowed a limited-time access to the Beta version.
+A few months ago we revealed that we were working on a new version of Advanced Web Ranking and even allowed a limited-time access to the new version.
 Now we’re ready for the next step.
 So today we are excited to release the new AWR with some exciting new features and an improved UX.

-Since you last saw the Beta we were busy gathering feedback from existing AWR Cloud users and new trials, which we’ve distilled into many small improvements and two major features: Google Data and SERP Features.
+Since you last saw the app we were busy gathering feedback from existing AWR Cloud users and new trials, which we’ve distilled into many small improvements and two major features: Google Data and SERP Features.
 These two modules, which are also available in AWR Cloud, have been revised, redesigned and improved to a shape that we’re very pleased with and which we believe you’ll find much more useful.

 Here are some interesting facts about them: